zyx/manual/Core.md

 # Core

 The *Core* plugin is actually not a plugin at all.
-It's built in to the Rack application itself, but you can add Core modules to your rack just like normal modules.
+It's integrated into the Rack application itself, but you can add Core modules to your rack just like normal modules.

 ### Audio
 ![Core Audio](images/Core/Audio.m.png)